mattTea/checkout/README.md

 ========

 Implement a supermarket checkout that calculates the total price of a number of items
 - to be run in a REPL like IRB.
 Don't worry about I/O.
+- (actually run in the browser console)

 ## Requirements